2025–26 Hong Kong Premier League

-The 2025–26 Hong Kong Premier League (also known as the BOC Life Hong Kong Premier League for sponsorship reasons) is the 12th season of the Hong Kong Premier League, the top division of Hong Kong football.
+The 2025–26 Hong Kong Premier League (also known as the BOC Life Hong Kong Premier League for sponsorship reasons) was the 12th season of the Hong Kong Premier League, the top division of Hong Kong football.

 Teams

 A total of 10 teams compete in the league, including the top 9 teams from the previous season and 1 team promoted from the First Division League.

-Eastern District will play in Premier League for the first time in their history for this season.
+Eastern District will play in the Premier League for the first time in their history this season.